joshmania436/joshmania436/README.md

 <br>

 **Past Work**
-- 🔭 working on AI, Web-Dev, and Game Dev
+- 🔭 Worked on AI, Web-Dev, and Game Dev
 - 🌱 Open to honing my knowledge on code
 - 👯 I’m looking to collaborate on Web-Dev
 - 🤔 I’m looking for help with ...
 Python and React-Native